MSFT-Cantro/project-ledger-docs/deployment/releases/v1.8.0/MARKETING_POST_v1.8.0.md

 📧 Email Announcement Template

-Subject: ProjectLedger v1.8.0 - Complete Design System & Admin Platform
+Subject: ProjectLedger v1.8.0 - Refreshed Interface & Better Mobile Experience

 Body:

 Hey [Name],

-Big news - we just launched v1.8.0 with a complete design system overhaul and powerful new internal admin dashboard.
+Big news - we just launched v1.8.0 with a refreshed interface and significantly improved mobile experience.

 What's New:

-Complete Design System Migration
+Refreshed Interface Design
-Every page in the application now uses our custom design system.
-This means consistent styling, better accessibility, improved dark mode support, and a more responsive interface across all devices.
+Every page has been updated with a more consistent, modern design.
+This means better styling, improved accessibility, enhanced dark mode support, and a more responsive interface across all devices.

-Internal Admin Dashboard
-We've built an enterprise-grade administration platform with separate authentication, complete account and user management, enhanced metrics, and role-based access control.
-System administrators now have powerful tools to manage the entire platform.

 Enhanced Client Portal
 Your clients get an even better experience with responsive layouts for all devices, fixed mobile authentication, consistent statistics displays, and improved data tables.
-The portal now works beautifully on phones, tablets, and desktops.
+The portal now works beautifully on phones, tablets, and desktops—especially notice the mobile improvements.

-Storybook Component Library
-We've documented all our components in Storybook, making it faster to develop new features and maintain consistency across the platform.
+Better Analytics & Charts
+We've improved reporting visualizations with enhanced chart rendering and better data displays.
+View your business metrics with clearer, faster charts.

 Performance & Quality
-This release includes 19+ bug fixes and improvements: resolved React Hook violations, improved dark mode visibility, fixed analytics charts, better memory management, and database seeding improvements.
+This release includes 19+ bug fixes and improvements: better application stability, improved dark mode visibility, enhanced chart rendering, faster page loads, and smoother mobile experience.

 No Downtime
 As always, we upgraded everything while you were working.
 You probably didn't even notice.